richchapler/AzureSolutionsDocumentation/docs/wip/AI_Vision_Lab/AI_Vision_Lab.md

 Click the checkmark in the upper-right of the cell to "Stop Editing Cell" and render the markdown.

-Click "+ Code" and paste the following code into the resulting cell:
+Click ""+ Code"" and paste the following code into the resulting cell:

 ```python
 import os